2017-2018 Student Fellowship Call for Applications

 Please note: Student Fellowship stipends are considered taxable income.
 Students are responsible for self-reporting stipends to the IRS when they file their taxes.
 Since this income is self-reported, Harvard Law School will not provide any tax documentation.
 For more information see the Harvard University Office of the Comptroller's guidelines.

-To accommodate graduate students in one-year programs, fellowship applications will be accepted on a rolling basis until Friday, August 4, 2017.
+To accommodate graduate students in one-year programs, fellowship applications will be accepted until Friday, August 11, 2017.
 Notifications of awards will be made by August 18, 2017, to enable enrollment in the Workshop.

 To apply, email the following to firstname.lastname@example.org: